votchallenge/website/contents/vot2016/index.md

 Full Paper Submission (Revised ECCV2016 and ICPR2016 rejected papers): ~~July 7th 2016~~ -> ~~July 11th 2016~~ -> July 18th 2016 (23:59:59, CET) <br>
 Notification of Acceptance: ~~July 11th 2016~~ -> ~~July 12th 2016~~ -> July 21st 2016 (23:59:59, CET) <br>
 Camera-Ready Paper Due: ~~July 24th 2016~~ -> August 25th 2016 (23:59:59, CET) <br>
+Workshop: October 10th 2016 <br>

+## Old news <a name="old_news"></a>

+### June 30th, 2016: - <a name="info_20160630"></a>Extension of full paper submission deadline

+The **full paper submission deadline** has been extended to **18.07.2016**.
+For more information, please check the
+<a href="http://www.votchallenge.net/vot2016/index.html#important_dates">important dates</a> section.

+### June 16th, 2016 - <a name="info_20160616"></a>Information about GT

+A question was raised about the ground truth bounding boxes on the VOT forum.
+In some cases the corners of rotated bounding boxes extend outside of the image.
+But we also noticed that in two frames in the matrix sequence the bounding box extends out of image disproportionately the part that is in the image boundaries is till correct, though.

+The out-of-image-bounds bounding boxes do not affect performance evaluation, since overlaps are computed only within image regions.
+But these may cause failures if your tracker does not handle them properly during initialization.
+We thus urge you to perform boundary checks in your own code at tracker initialization.

+### June 10th, 2016: - <a name="info_20160610"></a>Extension of results deadline</a>

+Due to the recent VOT2016 toolkit update, the **results submission deadline** has been extended to **20.06.2016**.

+### June 9th, 2016: Important notice - <a name="info_20160609"></a>VOT2016 toolkit update</a>

+Due to the improper overlap computation in the VOT2016 toolkit (introduced in version 12.5.2016), please update the toolkit and rerun the VOT2016 experiments if you used a version earlier than June 9th, 2016.
+Only results obtained by the updated VOT toolkit (downloaded after June 9th, 2016) will be considered in the challenge.